theodtasia/dogs-image-search-postgress-database-with-flask-frontend/README.md

-#**Content-Based Dog Image Retrieval**
+# **Content-Based Dog Image Retrieval**
 This project is a straightforward implementation of a content-based image retrieval engine that utilizes Python for the application logic and PostgreSQL as a storage backend.
 The VGG16 model is employed to extract features from images.
+The UI Application was developed using Flask.

-#**Dataset**
+# **Dataset**
 The original Oxford-IIIT Pet Dataset, which comprises approximately 7000 dog and cat images annotated with their corresponding breeds, can be found at the link provided.

-#**Requirements**
+# **Requirements**
 To use this project, you must create a Python virtual environment and install the packages found in the base_requirements.txt file.

 To create and activate a Python virtual environment using Anaconda: